Coronavirus (COVID-19) Recovery Resources for Employers

 CDC Recommended Strategies:

-Due to this evolving situation, we encourage you to visit the Centers for Disease Control and Prevention (CDC) COVID-19 webpage for frequently updated information, guidance, and materials.
+Due to this evolving situation, it is important for employers and the general public to have access to reliable medical information.
+We encourage you to visit the Centers for Disease Control and Prevention (CDC) COVID-19 webpage for frequently updated information, guidance, and materials.

 What are an employer’s safety obligations regarding coronavirus in the work environment?

 Health and safety in the workplace are regulated by the federal Occupational Safety and Health Act (“OSH Act”), which imposes legal obligations through industry-specific safety standards and the general duty clause.
 The general duty clause requires all employers to maintain a workplace free of any recognized hazards that may cause death or serious injury to their employees.
 The Occupational Safety and Health Administration (“OSHA”) is providing the following information for employers at this time: